 The process observed in 39 condenses the whole of Mondrian's oeuvre within one canvas.
-On observing the twelve painting above,

-The square module which unified horizontal and vertical in the upper central area (22) unifies now the colors all over the entire we in fact see space evolving from multiplicity (20, 22, 26) to unity (33) and from unity back to multiplicity (33, 38, 39, 40).
-A pathway that stretched over some forty years can be found encapsulated in 39
+On observing the twelve painting above, we in fact see space evolving from multiplicity (20, 22, 26) to unity (33) and from unity back to multiplicity (33, 38, 39, 40).
+A pathway that stretched over some forty years can be found encapsulated in 39.